Niuma Mohamed: 2014–present: Professional expansion

 Mohamed's first release of 2014 was Mohamed Nimal's family drama Aniyaa, alongside Ismail Rasheed and Mohamed Jumayyil.
 The story revolves around a boy who has been deprived of love by his parents.
 Due to several technical errors and struggles caused during the screening of the film, it failed to garner enough hype, ultimately performing poorly at the box office.
 It was followed by another family drama, Aadheys, directed by Abdul Faththaah and starring Hussain Sobah, Amira Ismail, Moosa Zakariyya, Fathimath Azifa, and Ali Azim in pivotal roles.
 The film tells the story of a sacrificing mother and her affection towards her child.
 Filming was completed in 2011, though it was released three years later due to the death of producer Hassain Ali.
-Upon release, the film received mixed reviews from critics and failed to leave an impression commercially.
+The film received mixed reviews from critics and failed to leave an impression commercially.
 In a review, Ismail Naail wrote: "As expected, Niuma leaves less room for criticism though her character and its portrayal can still be improved".
 At the 8th Gaumee Film Awards, Mohamed received a nomination for Best Supporting Actress and Best Actress for the two films, respectively.

 In 2015, the actress made a special appearance in Ali Seezan's action film Ahsham, where she played the role of Ali Seezan's wife who dies in a car accident.
 The film, made on a budget of MVR 1,500,000, was considered as the most expensive film made in the Maldives.
 It was one of three entries from the Maldives to the SAARC Film Festival in 2016.
 The following year, Mohamed featured alongside Yoosuf Shafeeu in Ibrahim Wisan's debut, Vee Beyvafa.
 The film received negative responses from critics, with Ahmed Adhushan of Mihaaru calling it "a step backward" in the progress of cinema.